bdarocag/bdarocag/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=bdarocag.bdarocag&style=flat-square&color=0088cc)

-I'm a graduate in Computer Science 🎓 from Delhi University 🏛.
+I'm a graduate in Biostatistics Master's Degree 🎓 from Manuela Beltrán University 🏛.
 I'm a Data Scientist 💡 with strong statistical background and 4+ years of experience using predictive modeling, data processing, and data mining algorithms to solve challenging business problems ✨.
 Excellent in Python, R and SQL and passionate about supervised learning and customer segmentation 👨.
 I love to explore new technologies and leverage them to solve real-life problems 🤓.

 Joined Github **4** years ago.